 What is a digital creator?

-While the terms ‘digital creators’ and ‘influencers’ may seem interchangeable, they're not quite the same thing.
-In this guide, we'll explore what it means to be a digital creator, how it differs from being an influencer, and what it takes to become one.
+But what is a digital creator exactly?
+While the terms ‘digital creators’ (and even ‘digital content creator’) and ‘influencers’ may seem interchangeable, they’re not quite the same thing.
+In this guide, we’ll explore what it means to be a digital creator, how it differs from being an influencer, and the key points in the digital creator vs influencer debate.

 What is a digital creator?

-A digital creator is someone who produces online content across various platforms.
+A digital creator, or digital content creator, is someone who produces and publishes content such as writing, photography, or video across various online platforms.
+The content created by digital creators can vary widely, from educational blog posts to entertaining videos, each serving a unique purpose and audience.
 This could include social media, blogs, podcasts, or videos.
 They create and share content that is authentic to them and their brand, and they usually have a specific niche or audience they target.
+Additionally, digital creators often create multimedia content like photographs, GIFs, and infographics to engage their audience.

 A digital creator is someone who focuses on building a community of followers, engaging with their audience, and sharing their often unique perspective on a subject.